zhangfuwen/commandergenius/readme.txt

 ============

-Install latest Android SDK and NDK from http://developer.android.com/index.html Add both to your PATH env variable 0 you should be able to run commands 'ndk-build' and 'android'.
-You will need to install Gradle also. it is recommended to install OpenJDK and its development files.
+Install latest Android SDK and NDK from http://developer.android.com/index.html Add NDK to your PATH env variable - you should be able to run commands 'ndk-build'. it is recommended to install OpenJDK and its development files.
 On RPM based distros they are usually called java-x.x.x-openjdk and java-x.x.x-openjdk-devel.
-On Debian or Ubuntu you install them like this: sudo apt-get install openjdk-8-jdk ant The application will run on Android 2.3 and above, but will use features from Android 6.0 if available.
+On Debian or Ubuntu you install them like this: sudo apt-get install openjdk-8-jdk ant The application will run on Android 4.1 and above, but will use features from Android 9 if available.
 The most supported environment for this port is Linux, MacOs should be okay too.
 If you're developing under Windows, you will need to install some Linux environment, such as Bash shell on Windows 10, or Portable Ubuntu, then install Linux toolchain on it.